webfx-demos/.github/profile/README.md

 # WebFX Demos

 A space to host [WebFX][webfx-repo] demos.
-You will find all the demos presented on the [website][webfx-website], plus a few additional demos, with their live links and source codes.
+You will find all the demos presented on the [website][webfx-website], plus some additional demos, with their live links and source codes.
 If you have another WebFX demo you would like to link here, you can [contact us][webfx-contact], and we will add it to the list.

 <div align="center">